chrisemunt/mg_ruby/README.md

 M DB Servers implement Transaction Processing by means of the methods described in this section.

-* With YottaDB, these methods are only available over network based connectivity to the DB Server.

 ### Start a Transaction

        result = mg_ruby.m_tstart()